sharenowTech/erna/docs/storage-adapter.md

   `<string|undefined>` – The name of the location or `undefined`.

 - #### `async push(location, user)`
-  Add a user to the defined location.
+  Add a user to the defined location and to a list of signed up users.
   Just add the user if the `userId` is not mapped to any location.
+  Additionally add the `userId` to another collection of unique users to identify recurring users.
+  Optionally increment the count in this list to get statistics.

   **Input:**
   `location <string>` – The lowercase name of the location